ryjm/habitrpg.el/README.md

 	(add-hook 'org-clock-in-hook 'habitrpg-clock-in)
 	(add-hook 'org-clock-out-hook 'habitrpg-clock-out)

 and set the variable `hrpg-tags-list` to the habits you want to associate with the clocked task.

+    (add-to-list 'hrpg-tags-list "PROGRAMMING")
+    (add-to-list 'hrpg-tags-list "WORK")

 Then your habit will get upvoted every two minutes.